BonsonW/slorado/README.md

     make cxx11_abi=1
     ```

-- You can optionally enable zstd support for builtin slow5lib when building slorado by invoking make zstd=1.
+- You can optionally enable zstd support for built-in slow5lib when building slorado by invoking make zstd=1.
 This requires zstd 1.3 development libraries installed on your system (libzstd1-dev package for apt, libzstd-devel for yum/dnf and zstd for homebrew).

+- For CUDA you can provide the architecture as `make cuda=1 CUDA_ARCH=-arch=sm_xy`

+- For ROCM you can provide the architecture as `make rocm=1 CUDA_ARCH=--offload-arch=gfxnnn`

 ### 4. Running, options and testing